EaglePicher Industries Inc.

 - Construction workers

-EaglePicher remains in operations today but has eliminated asbestos from its products.
+EaglePicher remains in operations today as EaglePicher Technologies.
+It no longer uses asbestos in any products.

 Currently, the company focuses on numerous types of batteries, battery cells, electronics, and energetic devices such as igniters, pyrotechnic switches, gas generators, and cutters.
 EaglePicher is headquartered in Dearborn, Michigan.